Pinotage Youth Development Academy

-The Academy selects 25 young people from historically disadvantaged communities to become students.
+The Academy selects 25 young people (per class) from historically disadvantaged communities to become students.
 The twelve-month fully funded programme runs along the lines of a workplace and is fully integrated, combining technical skills, practical placements on farms and personal life skills development.
 The curriculum was custom-designed to meet the specific needs of the industry and to prepare graduating students according to the demands of potential employers.

 To help students become work ready by building their capacity to prepare them for employment

 Activities» The programme design is not based on a traditional academic year, but reflects typical employment holiday allowances and public holidays.

 » Student allowances are paid based on performance criteria and the Academy applies workplace processes and policies

 » Monitoring measure exist to ensure discipline including stringent timekeeping and attendance requirements and quarterly performance reviews

 » Students spend 20% of the year on work placements to embed their classroom learnings.

 Our objective is that 100% of graduates will be in meaningful employment within 6 months of graduating.
 To date the Academy boasts over 90% employment at 6 months post graduation.

 Students will be technically skilled in all aspects of the wine industry value chain

 Activities» The curriculum is custom-designed to meet the specific needs of the industry and the beneficiaries.